One running back, one tight end, and three wide receivers.

 Advanced Metrics

-How often a defense allows successful plays based on down-and-distance success-rate thresholds.
+How often a defense allows opponent plays to meet success-rate thresholds.

 Defense